 Autosomal dominant polycystic kidney disease (ADPKD) is a genetic condition some people are born with.
 It causes cysts (balloons of fluid) to develop in your kidneys and sometimes in other organs.
-Kidney cysts grow over time, becoming anywhere from the size of a pea to a grapefruit (Figure 1).
+Kidney cysts grow over time.
+Each cyst can grow to a size anywhere between a pea and a grapefruit (Figure 1).
 Over the years, the cysts can damage much of your kidney tissue and make your kidneys become very large.

 Figure 1: Drawing of the inside of a polycystic kidney (right), showing cysts of different sizes, compared with a normal kidney (left).